List of national flowers: Taiwan

 The national flower of Taiwan was officially designated as the plum blossom by the Executive Yuan on 21 July 1964.
 The plum blossom, known as the meihua (梅花 (méihuā)), is a symbol of resilience and perseverance in the face of adversity, because plum trees often bloom most vibrantly even during the harshest winters.
 The triple grouping of stamens represents Dr. Sun Yat-sen's Three Principles of the People, while the five petals symbolize the five branches of the government.

 Thailand

 The national flower of Thailand is the Golden Shower Tree (Cassia fistula).
 The tree (which is also the country's national tree) is locally known as ratchaphruek (ราชพฤกษ์), while the flower itself is known as dok khun (ดอกคูน).

+United Arab Emirates

+The national flower of the United Arab Emirates is Tribulus omanense.
+A creeping plant with bright yellow flowers, it thrives in the UAE's arid climate, growing well in areas such as sand dunes, road verges, oases and desert plains.